Gamesys | Customer Support

 running card sorting and tree testing exercises to improve Information Architecture;

-creating user flows, wireframes, and site maps;
+creating user flows, wireframes, and prototypes;

 project coordination and manual QA on the side of Gamesys.